SUI-Components/sui-feedback/README.md

 ```
 $ npm run dev
 ```
-This command will build your `.sass`, `.jsx` and `.js` files and open a local development environment, with hot reloading.
+This command will build your `.scss`, `.jsx` and `.js` files and open a local development environment, with hot reloading.
 A browser window will be opened as well, showing the entry point of your documents folder for development purposes.

 ## To work in TDD mode:
 ```